 She stuck her tongue out at me, turning a little pink.
 “I’m from Ohio.
 Nobody spoke French there!”

-I snickered.
-“It’s questionable how many people speak it here.”
-Then I put my hands on my hips, staring back up at Tortue.
+I snickered despite myself.
+Poor kid.
+“Don’t worry.
+Kind of up in the air how many people speak it here.”
+Then I put my hands on my hips, staring back up at Tortue, who I could have sworn was glaring right back at me.
 There was nothing for it.
 I was going to have to climb the damn tree.

 “My dad’s work,” she grumbled, then glanced up at me with obvious concern.
 “Uh, are you okay?”